DCC-EX/EX-MotorShield8874/README.md

 ## Stacking Multiple Shields

-It is possibile to stack two EX-MotorShield8874s, though for use in in DCC-EX EX-CommandStation this is not fully tested or yet supported by software configuration.
+It is possibile to stack two EX-MotorShield8874s, and even stack an EX-MotorShield and a Arduino Motor Shield.

 ![Produktfoto_3_4](https://user-images.githubusercontent.com/52371300/231068582-4eb4e3a1-c307-405c-8cc4-71c3db39e954.jpg)